 IPART is responsible for administering the PDRS and regulating participating businesses.

-The Office of Energy and Climate Change (OECC) (previously the Department of Planning and Environment) is responsible for developing and maintaining the legislation governing the scheme.
+The Department of Climate Change, Energy, the Environment and Water (DCCEEW) is responsible for developing and maintaining the legislation governing the scheme.

 Auditors also play a role, by monitoring compliance by ACPs and Scheme Participants.
-Visit the IPART’s role, OECC’s role and How to get involved pages for more information.
+Visit the IPART’s role, DCCEEW’s role and How to get involved pages for more information.